ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 their work on IETF documents.
 Some others are interested in having their working groups use GitHub to facilitate the development of working group documents, but they are unfamiliar with how to get started or they are unclear about which conventions to follow.
+Some other working groups use or plan to use other other code repository services such at GitLab and Bitbucket, which have different properties than GitHub.

 This document proposes a set of administrative processes and conventions for IETF working groups to use if they chose as a working group to use GitHub to facilitate their work.
 The